-Governing bodies are required to permit the Chief Finance Officer of the Authority (Director of Governance and Communities) or any officer of the Authority nominated by the Director of Governance & Communities, to attend meetings of the governing body at which any agenda items are relevant to the exercise of her or his responsibilities.
+Governing bodies are required to permit the Chief Finance Officer or any officer of the Authority nominated by the CFO, to attend meetings of the governing body at which any agenda items are relevant to the exercise of her or his responsibilities.
 Prior notice of such attendance will be given unless it is impracticable.